HayKa: improving the structure of Madagascan doctoral schools

-Coordinated by the University of Montpellier and conducted in collaboration with six Malagasy universities, the University of Mons in Belgium and the Institute of Research for Development (IRD), the HayKa project aims to improve cross-disciplinary training and develop the employability of doctoral students in Madagascar.
-It is funded by the European Union's Erasmus+ program with a budget of 700,000 euros for a period of three years.
+Coordinated by the University of Montpellier and carried out in collaboration with six Madagascan universities, the University of Mons in Belgium and the Institut de recherche pour le développement (IRD), the HayKa project aims to improve cross-disciplinary training and develop the employability of doctoral students in Madagascar.
+It is financed by the European Union's Erasmus+ program, with a budget of 700,000 euros over a three-year period.

-Last February, nearly 30 researchers from 9 graduate schools and 6 universities gathered in Antananarivo, Madagascar for the HayKa project kick-off meeting.
-During five days, a collaborative approach was adopted to explore all the work areas and to develop an action plan for the next three years.
+Last February, nearly 30 researchers from 9 doctoral schools and 6 universities gathered in Antananarivo, Madagascar, for the kick-off meeting of the HayKa project.
+Over the course of five days, a collaborative approach was adopted to explore all areas of work and draw up an action plan for the next three years.

 HayKa includes a multi-level training process to improve the quality of doctoral training.
-Indeed, the project plans to develop the skills of doctoral students in addition to their scientific knowledge, particularly in communication, stress management, management, emotional intelligence etc. " This step is essential for the personal and professional development of future researchers, as it allows them to reinforce the learning of transversal tools and to better value their skills towards employers ," says Marc Bouvy.
+Indeed, the project plans to develop doctoral students' soft skills and know-how in addition to their scientific knowledge, particularly in communication, stress management, management, emotional intelligence and so on. " This step is essential for the personal and professional development of future researchers, as it enables them to reinforce the learning of cross-disciplinary tools and to better promote their skills to employers ", explains Marc Bouvy.

-Teacher-researchers will play a key role and will benefit from training in doctoral supervision through two sessions planned for 2024.
-This program aims to train about thirty supervisors per year, as well as administrative and technical staff of doctoral schools to ensure better follow-up of doctoral students.
-In addition, the directors of doctoral schools, administrative and technical staff, and teacher-researchers will participate in a study visit to the University of Montpellier in 2025 to exchange best practices and identify opportunities to strengthen the quality of doctoral training.
+Teacher-researchers will play a key role in the program, and will benefit from training in doctoral supervision through two sessions scheduled for 2024.
+The program aims to train around thirty supervisors per year, as well as administrative and technical staff from doctoral schools, to ensure better follow-up of doctoral students.
+In addition, doctoral school directors, administrative and technical staff and teacher-researchers will take part in a study visit to the University of Montpellier in 2025 to exchange best practices and identify opportunities to enhance the quality of doctoral training.

-Create a strong network between companies and young graduates
+Create a solid network between companies and young graduates

-In May, the UM's Service commun universitaire d'information, d'orientation et d'insertion professionnelle(SCUIO-IP) will launch a survey to identify issues related to doctoral training.
-This survey aims to collect data on Malagasy doctoral graduates, whether they are currently studying or have graduated five years ago.
-"During the launching workshop, the exchanges were very enriching, testifying to the strong involvement of the partners who were fully invested in the project.
-More than 550 people, including 300 doctoral students and more than 250 PhDs, are involved in this study," said Elliott Cholet, project manager at UM's International Relations Department.
-This survey will eventually make it possible to analyze their academic careers, their post-graduation professional situation, and their aspirations in terms of training and support for professional integration.
+In May, UM's Service commun universitaire d'information, d'orientation et d'insertion professionnelle(SCUIO-IP) will be launching a survey to identify issues relating to doctoral training.
+The aim of the survey is to collect data on Madagascan PhD graduates, whether they are currently studying or have graduated five years ago.
+"At the launch workshop, discussions were extremely enriching, testifying to the strong involvement of the partners, who were fully committed to the project.
+Over 550 people, including 300 doctoral students and more than 250 PhDs, are concerned by this study", emphasizes Elliott Cholet, project manager at UM's International Relations Department.
+Ultimately, this survey will enable us to analyze their academic careers, their post-graduate professional situation and their aspirations in terms of training and support for professional integration.

-Hayka also plans to organize events to stimulate the employability of future PhDs in Madagascar, such as Doctoriales®, PhD student-company meetings, a summer school, as well as the creation of a platform dedicated to PhDs and the sharing of working tools. " Several local companies have already expressed their interest in future events by providing letters of intent, and a network of professionals is being formed to ensure the success of the project," concludes Elliott Cholet.
+Finally, Hayka plans to organize events to boost the employability of future PhDs in Madagascar, such as Doctoriales®, doctoral student-business meetings, a summer university, as well as the creation of a platform dedicated to PhDs and the pooling of working tools. " Several local companies have already expressed their interest in future events by providing letters of intent, and a network of professionals is being set up to ensure the project's success," concludes Elliott Cholet.

-- The University of Toliara: Doctoral school of marine and halieutic sciences (EDT SMH)
+- University of Toliara: Doctoral School in Marine and Fisheries Sciences (EDT SMH)

-- The Catholic University of Madagascar: Doctoral School of Social Sciences and Humanities ED-UCM
+- Catholic University of Madagascar: Doctoral School of Social Sciences and Humanities ED-UCM

 - The University of Montpellier